kjoewill/day-reservations/doc/requirements/user_stories.md

 4. As the system administrator, I want to be able to modify the current list of managed assets so that the application will have the flexibility to continue working as the assets under management change.

+5. As a user I want to access the application for various browsers on various platforms such as mobile devices so that I not limited to a particular platform or browser.